Approximate Projection Methods for Decentralized Optimization with Functional Constraints: Simulation Results

 \sml{We note that due to the compactness of the set $\Xc_i^2$, the problem \eqref{prob:gossip1}-\eqref{prob:gossip4} satisfies Assumption \ref{assume:f} and the optimal solution set $\Xc^*$ is nonempty.
 Assumptions \ref{assume:ds}, \ref{assume:Pr} and \ref{assume:nc} can be satisfied by construction.
 Assumption \ref{assume:c} is also satisfied as all inequalities are affine in this case. }

 We let all agents terminate if their solution is within 0.01\% of the global average and the total feasibility violation is less than $0.001$.
 We say the algorithm has converged only when all network agents terminate.
-Note that this global average based criterion is just used for the sake of simulations.
-In a real setting, we can change the termination criterion in such a way that each agent stops based on its local average.
-For example, each agent can keep track of the iterates of its neighboring agents and terminate if its own solution is within 0.01\% of the local average. \sml{Also, due to the randomness of our algorithm, we repeat all the simulations for 10 times and report their averages.}
+Note that this global average based criterion is just used for the sake of simulations. \sml{Also, due to the randomness of our algorithm, we repeat all the simulations for 10 times and report their averages.}

 Table \ref{tbl:gossip} summarizes the simulation results.
 It shows the number of iterations until convergence for different numbers of agents ($N$) and underlying communication topologies ($\Gc_k$).
-In the experiment, we use $4, 15$ agents with three different network topologies, namely clique, cycle and star. \sml{Note that for this problem the underlying network must be time-invariant, i.e., $\Gc_k = \Gc$ for $k \ge 1$, as the gossip algorithm in \cite{Boyd:2006} is built on a fixed undirected graph.} As expected, the star graph takes the most iterations for both $N = 4, 15$.
+In the experiment, we use $\a_{i,k} = \frac{1}{k}$ for all $i \in \Vc$, and $4, 15$ agents with three different network topologies, namely clique, cycle and star. \sml{Note that for this problem the underlying network must be time-invariant, i.e., $\Gc_k = \Gc$ for $k \ge 1$, as the gossip algorithm in \cite{Boyd:2006} is built on a fixed undirected graph.} As expected, the star graph takes the most iterations for both $N = 4, 15$.
 Also, when there are more agents in the network, the algorithm takes more iterations.